 by Phil Bruckbauer

 Who says you can’t teach an old dog new tricks?
 Over the years we have created hundreds of pieces of furniture, ranging from rustic to modern, but with an emphasis on using strictly reclaimed wood.
 Most often we are taking an old, beat up, piece of wood and aiming to make it look new, however with our newest products we are going with a somewhat backwards approach, taking a new product and making it look old.
 In an attempt to create some new products for the Eco Chic Design Conference last month, we searched for and tested a new method of rusting steel in a timely manner.
-After some trial and error we perfected the recipe for rusting success that I will be sharing with you today!
+After some trial and error we perfected the recipe for rusting success that I will be sharing with you today, so if you want to learn how to rust steel and galvanized metal, keep reading.

 A rusted steel item can bring a unique look to almost any space, but with warm weather approaching, we decided to go with some lake themed wall decor (arrows, anchors, and oars) as our first endeavor in the rusting process.
 With that, here is the step by step process for creating your own rusted steel art in less than a few hours.
 Below is a raw steel oar prior to any alterations… before and afters to follow.